iantolentino/idt-prompt-engineer/README.md

 Our prompt-engineering ruleset has been rigorously benchmarked against a diverse test suite of 200+ edge cases (covering ambiguous refactors, multi-step database migrations, and conflicting UI requirements).

 - **Current Grade:** **94/100** (awarded by Claude 3.5 Sonnet, evaluating the improved prompt's clarity, safety, and completeness).
-- **Why 94?** Deductions are reserved for extremely rare cases where domain-specific acronyms or proprietary internal tooling names were not flagged for specification—a deliberate trade-off to keep the system prompt generic and reusable.
+- **Why 94?** Deductions are reserved for extremely rare cases where domain-specific acronyms or proprietary internal tooling names were not flagged for specification — a deliberate trade‑off to keep the system prompt generic and reusable.

-**🔗 Fine-Tuning Test Results:**
-`[Insert up-to-date accessible link to your fine-tuning test suite / benchmark dashboard here]`

-> ⚠️ *Reminder:* Replace the placeholder link above with the actual URL of your fine-tuning test logs to keep this section fully up-to-date.

 ## Free-tier limits